FL v. Susan Lorincz: Knocking Neighbor Shooting Trial

 (L) Susan Lorincz (Marion County Jail), (R) Ajike Owens (Anthony D. Thomas via AP, File)

-An arrest affidavit states that on the day of shooting, Lorincz was observed arguing with children who were playing in a field close to her home.
+On the day of the shooting, Lorincz was observed arguing with children who were playing in a field close to her home.
 During that argument, Lorincz allegedly threw a roller skate at one of Owens’ children.

 “After learning of this, the victim, accompanied by her 10-year-old son, approached Lorincz’s home.
 The victim then knocked on Lorincz’s door multiple times and demanded that Lorincz come outside.
 Lorincz then fired one shot through the door, striking (the victim) in her upper chest.
-(The victim) died from the gunshot wound.”
+(The victim) died from the gunshot wound,” stated an arrest affidavit.

-The affidavit also states the Lorincz called 911 when Owens approached her door:
+The affidavit also stated Lorincz called 911 when Owens approached her door:

 “During the call…Lorincz advised that three juveniles who live across the street were outside her door, yelling at her.
 After being advised that deputies were en route to the location, that call ended.”